 We will be married 40 years this October.
 Finally, I decided that I would make hubby happy, and try to re-create my mom’s pickled eggs.
 After searching I finally found her handwritten recipe.
 That alone brought back some fond memories of the wonderful food I once enjoyed.
 I still miss her cooking, at least most of it.
 She also made pickled herrings (yuk).
 Just listening to the crunch as the knife cut through the fish.
 Creepy science project number 2!!

-After looking at her recipe, I just could not see how this would be tasty.
+I decided to research how to make pickled eggs.
+After looking at my mom’s pickled egg recipe, I just could not see how this would be tasty.
 Vinegar, salt, and mustard powder?
 Really?
 What happened to balance?
 Isn’t there supposed to be water, sugar, and seasoning?

-Not liking the sounds of her recipe, I sat down with trusty google to search for a better alternative.
+Not liking the sounds of her recipe, I knew I needed something different.
 I personally didn’t have anything to taste reference it to.
 I NEVER tasted any pickled eggs she made.

 So MY version consists of vinegar, water, sea salt and pickling spice.
 Hard boil some eggs.
 Sterilize a glass jar.
 Boil the brine, and let it cool slightly.
 Place the peeled eggs in the jar, and cover with the brine and seal.